 Find the best deal, compare prices and read what other travellers have to say about these and more hotels and resorts on Phi Phi Island at TripAdvisor.

-The best time to visit Phi Phi Island is during the dry season from December to April when the skies are sunny and the sea warm and calm.
-The average temperature throughout the year remains a consistent 30°C.
+The best time to visit Phi Phi Island is during the hot, dry season, from December to April, when you can expect clear sunny days averaging 28ºC (82ºF), with little to no rain, and the sea is calm and warm.

 The southwest monsoon lasts from the end of May until the middle of October; this off-season period brings less crowds, cheaper accommodation and, as the locals are quick to point out, it does not rain all day, averaging about 10 rainy days a month.